Letting agent and tenancy fees

 Changing or transferring your tenancy

 You can be charged up to £50 to change a term in your tenancy or transfer it to someone else.
-This includes the situation where you find a replacement tenant who then signs a new agreement with landlord.
+This includes when you find a replacement tenant who then signs a new agreement with landlord.

 You can only be charged more than £50 if the landlord can show the change costs them more than this.